alissonf216/parliamentary-nlp-mcp/README.md

 A **Model Context Protocol (MCP)** server providing structured tools for auditing hate speech and offensive language in formal Brazilian parliamentary speeches.

-Built for institutional speech moderation in a **low-resource NLP** setting (Brazilian Portuguese): a BERTimbau-family classifier with explicit **uncertainty quantification** and a stable tool contract for LLM clients (Cursor, Claude Desktop, MCP Inspector).
+Built for institutional speech moderation in a **low-resource NLP** setting (Brazilian Portuguese): a BERTimbau-family classifier with explicit **uncertainty quantification** and a stable tool contract for LLM clients (Cursor, Claude Desktop, MCP Inspector)

 ---